frovedis/frovedis/doc/tutorial_python/tutorial_python.md

      [-1.46666667  0.63333333 -0.03333333]
      [-0.03333333 -0.13333333  0.03333333]]

-You can also use the result of LU factorization for solving the sytem of linear equation by using `getrs`.
+You can also use the result of LU factorization for solving the system of linear equation by using `getrs`.

 Next example solves the system of linear equation directly using